 We took a day trip to Vinales which is a couple hours outside of Havana.
 Stopped at a tobacco farm and rum factory.
 It is worth leaving the city if you plan to visit Cuba!

-Pete is getting good at using my camera!
-He’s a numbers guy with a calculated mind, but also very artistic.
-I appreciate that about him.
+Pete is getting good at using my camera.
+He’s a numbers guy with a linear mind, but also very artistic.
+In this case, blurry = artistic.
+Lol.

 A few tips if you plan to travel to Cuba in the near future:

 - Bring cash.
 American credit cards and ATMs don’t work over there.
 Someone told me they had to walk to the airport because they ran out of cash and had no way of getting more.